mxmxmarexmxm/it-quiz/README.md

 - Multiple-choice questions with options
 - Scoring and feedback for each question
 - Randomized question order for each quiz attempt
+- Users now customize the app's background image and apply a black and white filter with a blur effect for a personalized experience.

 ## Demo